or call us at 719-501-3212 or 210-383-7999

 We act as intermediary with the insurance company so you don’t have to deal with tricky adjusters trying to pay out as little as possible.

-If you have been seriously injured in an accident, you may be overwhelmed, confused and in pain.
-In addition, you may be wondering whether or not you really need an attorney.
-You are not required to have an attorney in order to obtain compensation; however, having an experienced and knowledgeable lawyer at your side can have a significant impact on the amount of compensation you will receive.
 Statistically, an individual is half as likely to recover the compensation he or she is due without the assistance of an attorney.
 Many insurance companies will attempt to take advantage of those attempting to recover their own compensation.
 They may use tactics against you to deny your claim or delay your compensation until you are truly desperate.
 If you have any questions involving your claim or whether or not an attorney is needed, discuss your case with a knowledgeable law firm as soon as possible.

 There is no charge for our time unless your personal injury case is concluded successfully.
 We are dedicated to our clients and will do everything in our power to help ensure you receive a successful verdict.
 While every case has its unique circumstances, our attorneys are confident that they have the skill and know-how to secure the compensation your injuries demand.
 The costs of an exceptional personal injury pale in comparison to the overwhelming hardships you would have to endure without adequate compensation.
 With our firm you owe us nothing should our handling of your case not be successful.